-Identifying larger patterns, correlations and connections will contribute to important odologies that open new frontiers in our capacities for in-depth analysis and informed decision making.
+Identifying larger patterns, correlations and connections will contribute to important advances in scientific approaches and methodologies that open new frontiers in our capacities for in-depth analysis and informed decision making.

 Time Machine will, therefore, drastically raise the scale and scope of SSH research, enabling it to effectively contribute to developing strategic answers to major challenges, such as sustainable growth, social welfare, migration and integration of migrants, and safeguarding European democracy.